5 Names + 4 Denominations + Tons of Enthusiasm = St. Peter’s United Church of Christ

 But more important is the spirited personality of this congregation, and its passion for serving those on the margins of society.
 As early as the depression years, our church was donating the sale of prayer calendars to local charities.
 In 1957, we sponsored one of our first refugee families – the Hungarian Oravecz family.
 This marked the beginning of long tradition of refugee assistance at St. Peter’s (today, the Exodus Refugee Immigration of Indianapolis is one of our main missions).

-Other missions our members are passionate about: Interfaith Hospitality Network, Rural Healthcare (a nursing facility for adults with developmental disabilities), Washington United Church of Christ in Cincinnati, and Day of Caring, a day of service for various members of our congregation.
+Other missions our members are passionate about: Family Promise of Greater Indianapolis, Rural Healthcare (a nursing facility for adults with developmental disabilities), Washington United Church of Christ in Cincinnati, and Day of Caring, a day of service for various members of our congregation.

 St. Peter’s has enjoyed significant growth during recent years, and we’re looking at new ways to accommodate and nurture our vibrant, thriving congregation.
 We have exciting plans to expand our youth programs, our physical space and our ability to serve our guest families facing homelessness.
 We invite you to visit soon!